m4sterle/korok4est/content/notes/game-of-clue.md

 > [!detective]- DARE to see an example? 🔍
-> _**ya ha ha! 🌱** You've discovered a curious case!
-Follow Detective Le through [[notes/pillars case 11-2|The Case of the Adrenal Abduction]] where we turned a pheochromocytoma diagnosis into an actual game of CLUE!
-Complete with suspects (differential diagnoses), evidence rooms (diagnostic tools), and even special game mechanics for clinical reasoning!_
+> _**ya ha ha! 🌱** You've discovered a curious case!_ Follow Detective Le through [[notes/pillars case 11-2|The Case of the Adrenal Abduction]] where we turned a pheochromocytoma diagnosis into an actual game of CLUE!
+Complete with suspects (differential diagnoses), evidence rooms (diagnostic tools), and even special game mechanics for clinical reasoning!
 >
 > *Will YOU solve the case before revealing what's in the Evidence Envelope?* 👀
-## DARE to see an example?
-WELL, [[notes/pillars case 11-2]]- a clinical case where we turned differential diagnosis into an actual game of CLUE!

 ## Why This Matters
 Every patient encounter is a mystery waiting to be solved.
 The stakes?
 Much higher than any board game.
 But the process - the careful gathering of clues, the strategic questioning, the methodical elimination of possibilities - that's what makes medicine an art as much as a science.